btheobald/mapmini/README.md

 - [ ] Break map loading up to enable file header to be maintained.
 - [ ] Tile offset cache for nearby tiles to reduce seeking.
 - [ ] Way ID cache, allow color schemes to be loaded from a file.
+- [ ] Scripts for automatic download and conversion of .OSM.PBF to .MAP files.
+- [ ] Water/Coastline rendering

 Initial tests were done on an STM32H7 and showed good performance, my goal is to try this on lower end hardware to see how simple the hardware for a GPS device enabled device could be made and display a map.
 I've now tested